tayyebisrarlds/comp2850-minimal-solution/portfolio/submission-template.md

 **How Task 4 tests this**: The participant tests the filter functionality and uses it to successfully delete a task.

-## Story S5: Reliable Access On Low Battery
+## Week 6 Story S5: Reliable Access On Low Battery
 **Situation**: When I lose charge on my phone, therefore losing access to timed reminders **Motivation**: I want backup visibility (e.g. desktop alerts or synced reminders) **Outcome**: So I don't miss important tasks due to one device failing